Aysha-skhan/IDS-COLLABORATION/README.md

 # IDS-COLLABORATION
-Made to learn collaboration, as an assignment of IDS
+Made to learn collaboration, as an assignment of IDS.